rya-sge/access-denied/_posts/2022-11-12-google-xss-game.md

 description: XSS-game was launched by Google to train for XSS vulnerabilities with 6 challenges to solve.
 This document summarizes the solutions for challenges 1 to 5.
 ---

-A few years ago, Google launched a site, [https://xss-game.appspot.com](https://xss-game.appspot.com) to train for XSS vulnerabilities by offering 6 challenges to solve.
+A few years ago, Google launched a site, [xss-game.appspot.com](https://xss-game.appspot.com) to train for **XSS** vulnerabilities by offering 6 challenges to solve.
 This document summarizes the possible solutions for challenges 1 to 5.

+Quick summary of XSS:

+- An XSS (Cross-Site Scripting) attack is a security vulnerability that allows an attacker to inject malicious scripts into web pages viewed by other users.

+- Consequence: These scripts can steal sensitive data (like cookies or session tokens), deface websites, or redirect users to malicious sites.
+- Cause: XSS exploits occur when user input is improperly sanitized or validated, allowing attackers to inject their malicious script
+- There are three main types of XSS: **stored**, **reflected**, and **DOM-based**, each differing in how and where the malicious code is injected and executed.

 To begin, some useful resources